Norecipes - Elevating Everyday Meals

 If you're using an electric pressure cooker like an Instant Pot, you can follow the same times, adapting the processes for your setup.

-If you don't have a pressure cooker, you can simmer the beans in a regular pot, but it could take up to an hour for your beans to soften.
+If you don't have a pressure cooker, you can simmer the beans in a regular pot, but it will take over an hour for your beans to soften.
 You will also likely need to add some water part of the way through the cooking process to keep the beans from burning.

 Once the timer is up, cut the heat and let the pressure fall naturally.
 I usually let it sit for another twenty to thirty minutes.
 If you are not using a pressure cooker, you can skip this step and proceed once your beans are soft enough to smash between your fingers.